Moonbird-IT/php.mbframework/README.md

 * the MSSQL driver currently uses the removed mssql_* functions deprecated in PHP 5.2x and removed in PHP 5.3x;
   use the SqlSrv version instead.

+## Change log

+### 2021-09-16:
+- added JSON_INVALID_UTF8_IGNORE flag to JsonResponse to avoid errors when encoding invalid JSON
+- added secondsToHourString($seconds) to DateUtil
+- extended database classes and added interface IDatabaseConnection
+- added support to load the Persohub framework in framework loader